 — Mike Ybarra (@Qwik) October 4, 2022

-But as far as first impressions go, Overwatch 2 wasn’t a success.
+As far as first impressions go, Overwatch 2 wasn’t a success.
 Several technical issues with the servers surfaced upon release.

+This was not the only issue that players encountered.
+According to Blizzard President Mike Ybarra, Overwatch 2 was suffering from DDoS attacks.
+It’s not unusual for a game to have problems at launch.
+But the number of issues plaguing Overwatch 2 on its opening day was exceptional.
 Blizzard had to fend off multiple attacks.
 Even Overwatch 2 game director Aaron Keller had to go on Twitter to update fans about the slow progress of defending against the attackers.

 We’re steadily making progress on server issues and stability, as well as working through a second DDoS attack.
 We’re all hands on deck and will continue to work throughout the night.
 Thank you for your patience – we’ll share more info as it becomes available.